 Taxpayers may grant third parties the authority to assist in resolving tax issues and access otherwise confidential taxpayer information.
-The Georgia Department of Revenue recognizes three separate and distinct authorizations which allow third parties varying degrees of access to taxpayer information and ability to act on that information.
+The Georgia Department of Revenue has created three separate and distinct authorizations which allow third parties varying degrees of access to taxpayer information and ability to act on that information.
 All of the forms below may co-exist with one another.

 Note: Third parties are only granted access through their accounts.
 They may not access a client’s account through a client’s username and/or password.

 Power of Attorney and Declaration of Representative (Form RD-1061)

 Receive confidential information